Subsystem Symmetry Fractionalization and Foliated Field Theory: Introduction

 Let us demonstrate the procedure using the toric code model on the square lattice.
 Each edge has a qubit, and the Hamiltonian terms are given by the product of four Pauli $X$ on edges that meet each vertex, and the product of four Pauli $Z$ on edges that surround each square (see the upper left-hand corner of Figure~\ref{fig:TCexample}).
 The two types of excitations that violate these Hamiltonian terms are called electric charge and magnetic flux excitations, respectively.

 The theory has one-form symmetry generated by the magnetic loop operators, which run along the edges of the dual lattice and are given by the product of $X$ on the edges that intersect the dual loop.
 The one-form symmetry is not fully topological: a small loop can act nontrivially if the vertices surrounded by the loop support charge excitations.
 To obtain a model where the one-form symmetry is topological, we can project out the electric charge as follows.
 We introduce new $\mathbb{Z}_2$ gauge fields on the faces, with Pauli operators $\tilde X,\tilde Y,\tilde Z$, and impose the Gauss law constraints shown in Figure~\ref{fig:GaussTC}.
 For the Hamiltonian to commute with the Gauss law constraints, we modify each flux term $\prod Z$ with four additional $\tilde Z$ (see the upper right of Figure~\ref{fig:TCexample}).
-Using the Gauss law constraints we can project out and remove the edge qubits, to arrive at a new model with face qubits only.
-The small loop of $X$ in the original model becomes trivial in the new model since when two faces overlap the associated operators cancel $\tilde X^2=1$, while a pair of adjacent large $X$ loops becomes a single large $\tilde X$ loop, and the one-form symmetry is fully topological (see the lower part of Figure~\ref{fig:TCexample}).
+On an infinite planar lattice, using the Gauss law constraints we can project out and remove the edge qubits, to arrive at a new model with face qubits only.\footnote{ On a more general lattice, we cannot gauge-fix the edge qubit completely. } The small loop of $X$ in the original model becomes trivial in the new model since when two faces overlap the associated operators cancel $\tilde X^2=1$, while a pair of adjacent large $X$ loops becomes a single large $\tilde X$ loop, and the one-form symmetry is fully topological (see the lower part of Figure~\ref{fig:TCexample}).
 We note that on an infinite plane, the Hamiltonian terms of the new model are the product of four $\tilde Z$ on the faces surrounding each vertex~\cite{Rayhaun}.

+The Gauss law in Figure~\ref{fig:TCexample} is different from the usual Gauss law imposed when gauging ordinary one-form symmetry (see e.g.~Refs.~\cite{Bhardwaj:2016clt,Chen:2021xks}).
+In the ordinary case, the Gauss law term is $\hat X_pX_e\hat X_{p'}$ for every edge $e$, and the two adjacent plaquettes $p,p'$.
+Such a Gauss law constraint is stronger than the one imposed in Figure~\ref{fig:TCexample}.
+The latter constraint does not imply that all closed $X$-loops become trivial, while the former does.
+The $X$-loops that become trivial under the former Gauss law constraints are precisely those that are contractible, i.e. formed by product of the Hamiltonian star terms.

+Since the original one-form symmetry on non-contractible cycles is still nontrivial after ``gauging the contractible one-form symmetry'', the resulting theory still has anomalous $\mathbb{Z}_2\times\mathbb{Z}_2$ one-form symmetry, which guarantees nontrivial ground state degeneracy.

 \paragraph{Symmetries in Field Theories and Lattice Models.} In this work, we relate field theory and lattice models.
 In our examples, we start from field theories for topological quantum field theories (TQFTs), and we construct lattice models whose ground states describe the TQFT using the methods of e.g.~Refs.~\cite{RevModPhys.51.659,PhysRevB.86.115109,Shirley:2018vtc}.
 Such lattice models typically have higher-form symmetries that are not fully topological, but only topological on the ground states.
 To obtain a lattice model with fully topological higher-form symmetry, we gauge the contractible higher-form symmetry as above.
 For instance, the $\mathbb{Z}_2$ gauge theory describes the ground states of the $\mathbb{Z}_2$ toric code.
 While the field theory has fully topological $\mathbb{Z}_2$ one-form symmetry generated by the magnetic flux, the toric code model does not have fully topological symmetry: the fully topological symmetry arises after gauging the contractible part of the symmetry.